Real Wedding – Michelle & Ryan, Melbourne VIC

 Ceremony and reception: Alto Event Space – I could not recommend this venue enough and our event manager at Alto, Tevany Patten was absolutely beautiful and made the whole process so stress free and made us feel so at ease – she was truly a delight to work with from day one.

-Celebrant/Officiant: Kim McClelland – Kim is such a beautiful soul filled with so much love and joy.
+Celebrant/Officiant: Dear Henri – Kim is such a beautiful soul filled with so much love and joy.
 We were drawn to her infectious energy the first time we met her and we really loved how she had a questionnaire on her website that both Ryan and I filled out so she could talk about our love during our ceremony.

 Ceremony arch: Willow Tree Events – I found Willow Tree Events via Instagram and fell in love with a photo of their circular arch styled with florals and floor tall standing candles in glass cylinders.
 We hired this item and the owner Racha was a joy to work with and our florist Babylon Flowers styled it beautifully.